 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audits we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether GSA's consolidated, ASF's and FBF's financial statements as of and for the year ended September 30, 2020 are free from material misstatement, we performed tests of their compliance with certain provisions of laws, regulations, and contracts, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the consolidated, ASF, and FBF financial statements as of and for the year ended September 30, 2024 are free from material misstatement, we performed tests of GSA's, ASF's, and FBF's compliance with certain provisions of laws, regulations, and contracts, noncompliance with which could have a direct and material effect on the consolidated, ASF, and FBF financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audits, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 19-03.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 24-02.

 We also performed tests of GSA's compliance with certain provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
-Providing an opinion on compliance with FFMIA was not an objective of our audit of the consolidated financial statements, and accordingly, we do not express such an opinion.
+Providing an opinion on compliance with FFMIA was not an objective of our audits, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances in which GSA's financial management systems did not substantially comply with the (1) Federal financial management systems requirements, (2) applicable Federal accounting standards, and (3) the United States Government Standard General Ledger at the transaction level.